Culinary And Hospitality

 - What type of schedule do you wish to have?
 Days, Nights, or Combination?

-- Do you need to work?
-Are you working?
-Do you plan to get a job?
+- Are you working?
+Do you need to or plan to work or get a job?
 How many hours are you working?
 Do you have a flexible schedule to get the time off of work to regularly attend class?

 - Have you taken your placement tests yet?
 If not, have you scheduled an appointment?
 Here is the link to the Campus Testing Center.
 It is highly recommended to take your Math and English placement tests on separate days and to study for them to prevent developmental course placement and delayed HRI entry.